 T. Hurd: Illiquidity and Insolvency Cascades in the Interbank Network

 Abstract: This talk will focus on some issues that arise when trying to gain a mathematical understanding of financial systemic risk.
 What are the most important attributes of the interbank network that determine its resilience to the cascading of financial shocks that are the definition of systemic risk?
 One point of view is that “toy models” of systemic risk, especially if amenable to exact probabilistic analysis, are the appropriate starting point in understanding such complex adapted systems.
 This approach can be useful, for example, in mapping out how network stability depends on behavioural assumptions, key structural parameters, and other model variables, and can serve as a guide to applying slower, possibly surer, Monte Carlo methods.
 He will present a rather intricate solvable model of “double cascades” that result when normal banks can become either stressed (illiquid) or insolvent.
 How does this model work, how useful is it, and what are some of the conclusions that can be drawn from it?

 A. Jacquier: Asymptotics of forward implied volatility

-Abstract: We study here the asymptotic behaviour of the forward implied volatility (namely the implied volatility corresponding to forward-start European options).
-Our tools rely on (finite-dimensional) large deviations and saddlepoint analysis, albeit not always relying on standard convexity arguments.
-We shall also relate this to the Freidlin-Wentzell approach for sample paths.
-From a practical point of view, this sheds light on the dynamics of forward implied volatilities, which we highlight numerically in the Heston model.
+Abstract: They study here the asymptotic behaviour of the forward implied volatility (namely the implied volatility corresponding to forward-start European options).
+Their tools rely on (finite-dimensional) large deviations and saddlepoint analysis, albeit not always relying on standard convexity arguments.
+They shall also relate this to the Freidlin-Wentzell approach for sample paths.
+From a practical point of view, this sheds light on the dynamics of forward implied volatilities, which they highlight numerically in the Heston model.

 N. Kahale: Super-Replication of Financial Derivatives Via Convex Programing